-- Erroneous content: in most cases, errors in math calculus, inappropriate assumptions, make the whole work collapse at once - ► non serious errors often happen.
-They MUST NOT put the work into question. ⇒ Always check via extensive simulations that the results are correct. - all notations must be defined!
-Missing just one kills the whole reasoning! - this SHOULD NEVER HAPPEN.
-Doing that more than once may ruin your career! (especially as a researcher) - Work not new enough: majority of works are like this: not creative, not bringing anything sufficiently new - Often shows lack of knowledge of the field or, worse, voluntary production of a useless work for the sake of writing something. - If a work follows exactly the same steps as another one but for minor details, it is not an original work!
+- Work not new enough to deserve publication: majority of papers are like this: not creative, submitted to best then worst journals for the sake of being published - Often shows lack of knowledge of the field or, worse, voluntary production of a useless work for the sake of writing something. - If a work follows exactly the same steps as another one but for minor details, it is not publishable!